COVID-19 Frequently Asked Questions

 How to locate the status of your financial aid application online:

-- Access the "Incomplete" documents.
-Submit ALL requested forms at one time to the Financial Aid office.
+- Access the requested forms at Financial Aid Forms.
+Submit ALL requested forms at one time to the Financial Aid Office.
 Incomplete forms will not be accepted and will delay the completion of your file.
+Following submission of all forms, allow 3-5 weeks for processing.

 Will I be notified by mail about my financial aid?